V. H. Viglielmo: Academic works

 Viglielmo's primary career focus was on modern Japanese literature, and he produced many studies of principal authors and their works, as well as translations.
 In 1971 Viglielmo translated the Sōseki novel Meian (Light and Darkness, 1916), which received high praise from Western literary critics such as Fredric Jameson and Susan Sontag.
 Two years earlier, in 1969, he translated a brace of essays, The Existence and Discovery of Beauty, which the first Japanese Nobel Prize recipient Kawabata Yasunari gave in the form of public lectures as a visiting professor at the University of Hawai‘i in May 1969.

 From the late 1950s on, Viglielmo also developed an interest in modern Japanese philosophy, introducing to the Western world works by the two principal figures of the Kyoto school, Nishida Kitarō and Tanabe Hajime.
-Viglielmo was abled to visit Tanabe Hajime at his home in Spring of 1959.
+Viglielmo was able to visit Tanabe Hajime at his home in Spring of 1959.
 His first translation of Nishida, Zen no kenkyū (A Study of Good, 1911) in 1960 was considered instrumental in a deepening of East-West comparative philosophy.

 Viglielmo's most sustained work in modern Japanese philosophy was a collaborative effort with David A. Dilworth and Agustin Jacinto Zavala, A Sourcebook for Modern Japanese Philosophy, in 1998.
 It was recognized as the first comprehensive study of its kind, with extensive selections from the work of seven major modern Japanese thinkers.

 Viglielmo served as interpreter at the first International PEN meet in Tokyo in 1957.
 He formed friendships with the bundan (literary establishment), including Mishima Yukio, Kenzaburō Ōe, Sei Ito, Satō Haruo, and prominent critics such as Okuno Takeo and Saeki Shōichi.

 Viglielmo was on the editorial staff of the Harvard Journal of Asiatic Studies.
 He was also the first editor of the Journal-Newsletter of the Association of Teachers of Japanese, which has since developed into the principal journal of scholars of the Japanese language and literature outside Japan.
 He also served as an Executive Committee member of that Association.

 At the University of Hawaiʻi he enjoyed teaching Meiji-Taishō (1868-1926) literature.
 He attended the first International Conference of Japanologists held in Kyoto in 1972.

 Viglielmo also developed a close connection with the Japanese anti-nuclear group Gensuikin (Congress for the Abolition of Atomic and Hydrogen Bombs), and especially with the Nagasaki branch.
 He and his wife, Frances, were instrumental in facilitating the erection in 1990 of the Nagasaki Peace Bell in Honolulu, the funding for which came from the survivors of the Nagasaki atomic bombing and their relatives and friends.
 In the summer of 1998 Viglielmo and his wife were invited to Nagasaki to receive a Peace Prize in honor of their work in the anti-nuclear movement.
 In Honolulu they were granted the Peacemaker of the Year Award in 1988 by the Church of the Crossroads.